steffmeister/convertico/README.md

 Requirements
 ------------
 It is a PHP script so you need the PHP5 CLI on your system.
 Under Ubuntu this is in the "php5-cli" package.
+I think it has to be at least v5.3.
 Your HTML5 app needs to be inside of a folder and there needs to be an index.html file.